 Jessie, in New Hampshire, grateful for a drawer filled with wool socks!

 Back in September, I sent out a newsletter to my subscriber list announcing the sale of a new series, The WPC Billie Harkness mysteries.
-I am delighted to be able to share a bit about the first novel, Death in a Blackout
+I am delighted to be able to share a bit about the first novel, Death in a Blackout, and the cover here today!

 Billie Harkness grew out of my ongoing interest in exploring the lives and roles of women throughout time and to imagine the sorts of individuals who helped to push societal boundaries and to expand opportunities into the ones we are familiar with today.
 Adversity calls many things into question and war is more efficient than most other circumstances for reinventing business as usual.
 My heroine, Billie, finds herself at a place and time where the world is in flux, and her desire to have a larger life is made possible by global suffering.